Debit card: Russia

 Nearly every transaction, regardless of brand or system, is processed as an immediate debit transaction.
-Non-debit transactions within these systems have spending limits that are strictly limited when compared with typical Visa or MasterCard accounts.
+Non-debit transactions within these systems have spending limits that are strictly limited when compared with typical Visa or Mastercard accounts.

 Saudi Arabia

-In Saudi Arabia, all debit card transactions are routed through Saudi Payments Network (mada), the only electronic payment system in the Kingdom and all banks are required by the Saudi Arabian Monetary Agency (SAMA) to issue cards fully compatible with the network.
-It connects all point of sale (POS) terminals throughout the country to a central payment switch which in turn re-routes the financial transactions to the card issuer, local bank, Visa, Amex or MasterCard.
+In Saudi Arabia, all debit card transactions are routed through Saudi Payments Network (mada), the only electronic payment system in the Kingdom and all banks are required by the Saudi Central Bank (SAMA) to issue cards fully compatible with the network.
+It connects all point of sale (POS) terminals throughout the country to a central payment switch which in turn re-routes the financial transactions to the card issuer, local bank, Visa, Amex or Mastercard.

 As well as its use for debit cards, the network is also used for ATM and credit card transactions.

 Senegal

 Serbia

 All Serbian banks issue debit cards.
 Since August 2018, all owners of transactional accounts in Serbian dinars are automatically issued a debit card of the national brand DinaCard.
-Other brands (VISA, MasterCard and Maestro) are more popular, better accepted and more secure, but must be requested specifically as additional cards.
+Other brands (VISA, Mastercard and Maestro) are more popular, better accepted and more secure, but must be requested specifically as additional cards.
 Debit cards are used for cash withdrawal at ATMs as well as store transactions.

 Singapore

 Singapore's debit service is managed by the Network for Electronic Transfers (NETS), founded by Singapore's leading banks and shareholders namely DBS, Keppel Bank, OCBC and its associates, OUB, IBS, POSB, Tat Lee Bank and UOB in 1985 as a result of a need for a centralised e-Payment operator.

 However, due to the banking restructuring and mergers, the local banks remaining were UOB, OCBC, DBS-POSB as the shareholders of NETS with Standard Chartered Bank to offer NETS to their customers.
 However, DBS and POSB customers can use their network ATMs on their own and not be shared with UOB, OCBC or SCB (StanChart).
 The mega failure of 5 July 2010 of POSB-DBS ATM Networks (about 97,000 machines) made the government to rethink the shared ATM system again as it affected the NETS system too.

-In 2010, in line with the mandatory EMV system, Local Singapore Banks started to reissue their Debit Visa/MasterCard branded debit cards with EMV Chip compliant ones to replace the magnetic stripe system.
+In 2010, in line with the mandatory EMV system, Local Singapore Banks started to reissue their Debit Visa/Mastercard branded debit cards with EMV Chip compliant ones to replace the magnetic stripe system.
 Banks involved included NETS Members of POSB-DBS, UOB-OCBC-SCB along with the SharedATM alliance (NON-NETS) of HSBC, Citibank, State Bank of India, and Maybank.
 Standard Chartered Bank (SCB) is also a SharedATM alliance member.
-Non branded cards of POSB and Maybank local ATM Cards are kept without a chip but have a Plus or Maestro sign which can be used to withdraw cash locally or overseas.
+Basic ATM debit cards also utilise the EMV chip with the payment network’s logo usually on the back. (i.e the POSB ATM Card runs on the Mastercard Cirrus network.)

-Maybank Debit MasterCards can be used in Malaysia just like a normal ATM or Debit MEPS card.
+Maybank Debit Mastercards can be used in Malaysia just like a normal ATM or Debit MEPS card.

 Singapore also uses the e-purse systems of NETS CASHCARD and the CEPAS wave system by EZ-Link and NETS.